 SHARING policy statements define any permitted redistribution of information that is received

 LICENSING policy statements define any applicable agreements, licenses, or terms of use that governs the information being shared

-Framework Definitions and Roles

-Provider means the organization or individual who acts to provide, produce, publish, share or exchange information with third parties.

-A provider stipulates the obligations and requirements for information they share through Policy Statements.

-Recipient means the organization or individual who receives or consumes information from third party Providers.

-Organizations can act as both a Provider or Recipient.

-Although this document recognizes that relationships and sharing agreements exist between Providers and Recipients, it does not seek to define these inter-relationships.
+An additional METADATA policy type defines the group of policy statements that describe IEP metadata required to enable the effective use of the IEP Framework.

 Framework Policy Statements

-A Provider defines individual Policy Statements that articulate the specific requirements or obligations for Recipients on information the Provider shares.
+A Policy Authority defines individual Policy Statements that articulate the specific requirements or obligations for Recipients on information the Provider shares.

 Each policy statement includes the following properties, by definition: